Kathrin Röggla

 Kathrin Röggla (born 1971) is an Austrian writer, essayist and playwright.
-She was born in Salzburg, and lives in Berlin since 1992.
-She has written numerous prose works, including essays, dramas and radio plays.
-She has won a long range of awards for her literary works.
+She was born in Salzburg, Germany and lived in Berlin from 1992 until moving to Cologne in 2020.
+She has written numerous prose works, including essays, as well as dramas and radio plays.
+For her literary works, she has won a wide range of awards.

-In May 2012 she was elected as a member of the Academy of Arts, Berlin.
-And in November 2015 she got also elected as member of the national Deutsche Akademie für Sprache und Dichtung in Darmstadt.
+In May 2012, she was elected a member of the Academy of Arts, Berlin.
+In November 2015, she also was elected a member of the Deutsche Akademie für Sprache und Dichtung ('German Academy for Language and Literature') in Darmstadt.
+In 2020, she joined the Academy of Media Arts Cologne.

-Röggla is married with the theater director, actor and translator Leopold von Verschuer and mother of a son.
+Röggla is married to the theater director, actor and translator Leopold von Verschuer, and has a son and two daughters.